deploymenttheory/terraform-provider-jamfpro/docs/resources/macos_configuration_profile.md

 - `id` (Number) The unique identifier of the category to which the configuration profile is scoped.

-Optional:

-- `name` (String) The name of the category to which the configuration profile is scoped.

 <a id="nestedblock--self_service"></a>
 ### Nested Schema for `self_service`